 Kitchen & bathroom fans

 Clean or replace the filter on your range hood as often as your owner’s manual suggests, which could be every three months or even more frequently.
-Here’s how to do it.
-Clean your bathroom ceiling fans at least twice a year, a simple DIY task that will improve their performance and lifespan.
+Often it’s as simple as popping it in the dishwasher.
+Clean bathroom ceiling fans at least twice a year, a simple DIY task that will improve their performance and lifespan.

 Heating system

-Maintaining your furnace, HRV (heat recovery ventilator) and built-in humidifier will improve indoor air quality by filtering out airborne particles, bringing warmed, fresh air into your home and adding moisture to dry winter air.
+Maintaining your furnace, HRV and built-in humidifier will improve indoor air quality by filtering out airborne particles, bringing warmed, fresh air into your home and adding moisture to dry winter air.
 Get your furnace inspected yearly and make sure other maintenance is carried out on schedule, including filter replacements.
-More on how to maintain your heating system.

 Carpets & rugs